Why Parenting Style Is a Process, Not a Label

 The toddler who once ate enthusiastically suddenly refuses anything that isn't beige.
 The child who ate a whole portion at lunch takes three bites at...

-Almost every newborn loses weight in the first days of life and almost every parent is concerned about it.
-Understanding what is normal, what is not,...
+Almost every newborn loses weight in the first week, and almost every parent worries about it.
+Here's the short version: up to 10% of birth weight is...